 About the fellowship

-We offer a one-year fellowship with comprehensive training in pediatric ophthalmology and pediatric and adult strabismus.
+We offer a one-year fellowship with comprehensive training in pediatric ophthalmology and adult strabismus.

 Additional expertise will be gained in the field of ophthalmic genetics through participation in a monthly inherited retinal degeneration clinic and additional research opportunities (oculocutaneous albinism, myopia, primary congenital glaucoma, and human embryonic stem cells).